-The Department has established a minimum remaining HMA depth after milling of 0.15 foot for recycling flexible pavement surface courses.
+The Department has established a minimum mill depth of 0.15 foot for recycling flexible pavement surface courses.
 Since existing surface course thickness will have slight variations, the recycling strategy should leave at least the bottom 0.15 foot of the existing flexible surface course in place.
-This is to ensure that the milling machine does not loosen base material and possibly contaminate the recycled material.
-If the remaining flexible pavement surface course is badly cracked, has extensive moisture damage, or otherwise will not serve as a competent material after milling to 0.15 remaining thickness, it should be fully removed.
+This is to insure the milling machine does not loosen base material and possibly contaminate the recycled material.
 As mentioned in Index 110.11(2), recycling of existing hot mix asphalt must be considered, in all cases, as an alternative to placing 100 percent new hot mix asphalt.
-Inclusion of milled RHMA, open-graded materials and preservation treatments in recycled HMA used in new HMA is allowed and does not need to be separated for inclusion in new HMA.